nikita-skobov/create-bash-script/README.md

 # create-bash-script
-A bash script designed to create other bash srcipts with basic argument parsing.
+A bash script designed to create other bash scripts with basic argument parsing.

 ## Installation: